ewof/TownyWaypoints/README.md

   restrictions:

-    # If the maximum number of blocks a player can travel between waypoints.
+    # The maximum number of blocks a player can travel between waypoints.
     # Disabled with value of -1
     max_distance: '5000'